Siphon880gh/ai-gen/README.md

-# Prompt Engineering to Generate Website
+# Prompt Engineering to Generate Website on v0

 By Weng Fei Fung (Weng).
 This project highlights how I engineered and optimized a prompt using text generation tools—combining a ChatGPT-4 style guide with business needs—to get high-quality results from v0’s text-to-website generator.
 The site was then deployed to Heroku, Netlify, and Vercel.